SHREYA-301/SMART-CITY-/README.md

 This repository covers key algorithmic concepts and design principles used to approach various problems efficiently and their application in real-world scenarios.

 # 1. What are the kinds of problems we see in nature?
-#  What are the kinds of problems we see in nature?
 Nature shows many examples of problem-solving:

 Iteration: Tides rise and fall in a regular, repeated pattern.